Classifying Toric and Semitoric Fans by Lifting Equations from ${\rm SL}_2({\mathbb Z})$: Application to symplectic geometry

 \subsubsection{The complete invariant}

-The collection of these five invariants forms the complete invariant of a semitoric system, which can be represented by a primitive semitoric polygon $\De$ with $\mf$ vertical lines $\ell_{\la_1}, \ldots, \ell_{\la_{\mf}}$ and for each $j=1, \ldots, \mf$ there is a distinguished point on $\ell_{\la_j}$ a distance $h_j$ from the bottom of $\De$.
-Each of these points is also labeled with an integer $k_j$ and a Taylor series $(S_j)^\infty$.
-This is shown in Figure~\ref{fig_completeinvarient}.
-It is important to note that in this rough description we have omitted the action of group $G_{\mf}\times\mathcal{G}$ which is key to understanding the classification.
+The collection of these f\/ive invariants forms the complete invariant of a semitoric system, which can be represented by a~polygon $\De$ (satisfying the conditions of Def\/inition~\ref{def_semitoricprimitive}) with $\mf$ vertical lines $\ell_{\la_1}, \ldots, \ell_{\la_{\mf}}$ and for each $j=1, \ldots, \mf$ there is a distinguished point on $\ell_{\la_j}$ a~distance~$h_j$ from the bottom of~$\De$.
+Each of these points is also labeled with an integer $k_j$ and a Taylor series~$(S_j)^\infty$.
+This is shown in Fig.~\ref{fig_completeinvarient}.
+It is important to note that in this rough description we have omitted the action of group $G_{\mf}\times\mathcal{G}$ which is a key part to understanding the classif\/ication.